- Affiliate Professor, Global Health

 - Treatment, Research, and Expert Education (TREE)

-Chung MH, Beck IA, Dross S, Tapia T, Kiarie JN, Richardson BA, Overbaugh J, Sakr SR, John-Stewart GC, Frenkel LM.
-(2014).
-Oligonucleotide Ligation Assay Detects HIV Drug Resistance Associated with Virologic Failure among Antiretroviral-Naïve Adults in Kenya.
-JAIDS, 1;67(3):246-53.
+Chung MH, Beck IA, Dross S, Tapia K, Kiarie JN, Richardson BA, Overbaugh J, Sakr SR, John-Stewart GC, Frenkel LM.
+Oligonucleotide ligation assay detects HIV drug resistance associated with virologic failure among antiretroviral-naive adults in Kenya.
+J Acquir Immune Defic Syndr.
+2014 Nov 1;67(3):246-53.
+PubMed PMID: 25140907; PubMed Central PMCID: PMC4197120.